 /**

-* Determine whether a query clause is first-order.
+* Determines whether a query clause is first-order.

 *